-Though we remain focused on growing our Generic Formulations business and sustaining our base business, we also believe that our impeccable quality
+Though we remain focused on growing our Generic Formulations business and sustaining our base business, we also believe that our impeccable quality compliance record and human capital are our key differentiators.

-Our key strategic priorities coupled with our excellence in execution will enable us to scale up our Small Molecules business and establish ourselves as the market leader. compliance record and human capital are our key differentiators.
 As a result, we have embarked on a journey to digitize quality processes across the value chain and focus on people development initiatives across levels to further strengthen our organization.